oliversteidel/prettyprompt/README.md

 <br>
 When you start your terminal, there might be an error, if running scripts is disabled on your system (which is the default).<br>
-To fix this run powershell as administrator and set ExecutionPolicy to unrestricted:
+To fix this run powershell as administrator and set ExecutionPolicy to RemoteSigned:

 ```
-    Set-ExecutionPolicy Unrestricted
+    Set-ExecutionPolicy RemoteSigned
 ```

+For further information about Powershell ExecutionPolicy you can read the [Documentation](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2).

 ---